apache/nuttx/configs/sama5d3-xplained/README.txt

     STATUS:
        See the To-Do list below

-      I2C
-      2014-9-12:  The I2C tool, however, seems to work well.
-It succesfully enumerates the devices on the bus and successfully exchanges a few commands.
-The real test of the come later when a real I2C device is integrated.

 To-Do List
 ==========

-1) Currently the SAMA5Dx is running at 396MHz in these configurations.
-This is because the timing for the PLLs, NOR FLASH, and SDRAM came from the Atmel NoOS sample code which runs at that rate.
-The SAMA5Dx is capable of running at 536MHz, however.
-The setup for that configuration exists in the BareBox assembly language setup and should be incorporated.

-2) Neither USB OHCI nor EHCI support Isochronous endpoints.
+1) Neither USB OHCI nor EHCI support Isochronous endpoints.
 Interrupt endpoint support in the EHCI driver is untested (but works in similar EHCI drivers).

-3) HSCMI TX DMA support is currently commented out.
+2) HSCMI TX DMA support is currently commented out.

-7) GMAC has only been tested on a 10/100Base-T network.
+3) GMAC has only been tested on a 10/100Base-T network.
 I don't have a 1000Base-T network to support additional testing.